-Due to concerns about the coronavirus (COVID-19) pandemic, we will not be holding an in person annual meeting.
-This year, the meeting will be completely virtual and will be held at the time and internet address mentioned in the Notice of Annual Meeting of Shareholders included with these materials.
-If you are a shareholder of record, you may attend the meeting online and vote your shares electronically during the meeting via internet at www.virtualshareholdermeeting.com/NWIN2020.
+We will not be holding an in person Annual Meeting.
+Rather, the meeting will be completely virtual and will be held at the time and internet address mentioned in the Notice of Annual Meeting of Shareholders included with these materials.
+If you are a shareholder of record, you may attend the meeting online and vote your shares electronically during the meeting via internet at www.virtualshareholdermeeting.com/FNWD2022.
 You will need the information printed in the box marked by the arrow on the accompanying proxy card and you should follow the instructions provided when you login.
 However, we encourage you to vote by proxy card even if you plan to attend the online meeting.